robin-raymond/zax.io/basics.md

 as_ // e.g. `as` is a keyword, but `as_` is not a keyword.

 MyType :: type {
-    m_no := 0   // NOT recommended as this is a data oriented type and
+    m_no := 0   // NOT recommended as this Zax is a data oriented and
-                // not an object or classification
+                // not an object or classification oriented

     _no := 0    // NOT recommended
     no_ := 0    // NOT recommended

     // This pointer for a type is reserved as a single underscore `_` and
     // type variables can be distinguished from arguments by using
-    // `_.variable` vs a locally declared `variable`
+    // `_.variable` vs a locally declaration of `variable`

     value : Integer